tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP-04-Installing-MetaMask.md

 ![MetaMask installation - 8](Images/metamask-8.png)

-You may notice a message at the bottom of the page that says that `MetaMask cannot recover your seedphrase`, explain to students that it means that once you import your keys, MetaMask won't export them again, so if you lose your mnemonic you can't extract it from metamask; encourage students to keep their mnemonics in a safe place!
+Students may notice a message at the bottom of the page that says that `MetaMask cannot recover your seedphrase`.
+Explain to students that this means that once you import your keys, MetaMask won't export them again, so if you lose your mnemonic you can't extract it from metamask.
+Encourage students to keep their mnemonics in a safe place!

-Click on the "All Done" button to continue; you will see a page showing the balance of your wallet and the transaction history.
+Click on the "All Done" button to continue.
+Explain to students that they will see a page showing the balance of their wallet and the transaction history.

 ![MetaMask installation - 9](Images/metamask-9.png)

-You may note that you have `0 ETH` and no transactions, explain to students that this is all right from now since we have not started our local blockchain, we will learn how to connect MetaMask with our local wallet in the future activities.
+Explain to students that they may have `0 ETH` and no transactions.
+Explain to students that this is all right from now since we have not started our local blockchain.
+We will learn how to connect MetaMask with our local wallet in the future activities.

+Explain the following about the wallet keys:

-Recall students that in Ethereum, you can use the same keys across any Ethereum compatible network, so your address can have different balances on each network like the main net, Kovan, Ropsten, or your local blockchain, but all use the same addresses and keys.
+* In Ethereum, the same keys can be used across any Ethereum network.

+* Addresses can have difference balances on each of these networks.

+* Regardless of the network (i.e. main net, Kovan, Ropsten, or a local blockchain), all of these networks use the same addresses and keys.

-Congratulate students on getting started with their first dApps, answer any questions before moving on.
+Congratulate students on getting started with their first dApp!

+Answer any questions before moving on.

 ---